Despite More Sexual Harassment Accusers Coming Forward, Gov. Cuomo Says Again He Has No Plans To Resign

 New Jersey Gov. Phil Murphy also chimed in.

-“This is deeply troubling, deeply converning.
-Let’s let this independent investigation play out, hopefully on an expedited investigation,” Murphy said.
+“This is deeply troubling, deeply concerning.
+Let’s let this independent investigation play out, hopefully on an expedited basis,” Murphy said.

 The president of the NAACP’s New York Conference echoed those sentiments.